Oil sands: Venezuela

 Although Venezuelan extra-heavy oil is less viscous than Canadian bitumen, much of the difference is due to temperature.
 Once the oil comes out of the ground and cools, it has the same difficulty in that it is too viscous to flow through pipelines.
 Venezuela is now producing more extra heavy crude in the Orinoco oil sands than its four upgraders, which were built by foreign oil companies over a decade ago, can handle.
 The upgraders have a combined capacity of 630000 oilbbl/d, which is only half of its production of extra-heavy oil.
 In addition Venezuela produces insufficient volumes of naphtha to use as diluent to move extra-heavy oil to market.
-Unlike Canada, Venezuela does not produce much natural gas condensate from its own gas wells, and unlike Canada, it does not have easy access to condensate from new US shale gas production.
+Unlike Canada, Venezuela does not produce much natural gas condensate from its own gas wells, nor does it have easy access to condensate from new US shale gas production.
 Since Venezuela also has insufficient refinery capacity to supply its domestic market, supplies of naptha are insufficient to use as pipeline diluent, and it is having to import naptha to fill the gap.
-Since Venezuela also has financial problems – as a result of the country's economic crisis -, and political disagreements with the US government and oil companies, the situation remains unresolved.
+Since Venezuela also has financial problems—as a result of the country's economic crisis—and political disagreements with the US government and oil companies, the situation remains unresolved.